stormpath/stormpath-scala/README.md

 ### 0.1.0

-- First release providing only an authentication API and executor context
+- First release providing only an authentication API and executor context.